julialwang/Alight/README.md

 # CSE 457 Graphics Game

-A 3D first-person puzzle game where players use mirrors and rigidbody physics to escape a room.
-The player is stuck in a deep well and they have to use blocks (available around the place) and redirecting laser beams to climb their way out
+A 3D first-person puzzle game where players use mirrors, lasers, and rigidbody physics to escape a deep well that they are stuck in.
+To escape to freedom, players must push blocks, redirect lasers, and activate buttons / other sensors to climb their way out.
+Welcome to Alight!

-Heavily inspired by the mechanics in Portal and Fireboy & Watergirl
+Heavily inspired by the mechanics in Portal and Fireboy & Watergirl.

 # Development Setup
 - Unity 2021.3.25 LTS